-If you read my Civ5 review then you know I have been an avid fan of turn based empire-building games.
-I’ve played very many of them, and usually for many days on end.
-Based on that experience I can confidently say that Master of Orion 2 is the best of the bunch.
 It just got so much right!
-So many elements of this game were a step ahead of the genre at the time.
+So many elements of this game were leaps ahead of the genre.
 Everything is fun in Master of Orion II; exploration, empire building, science, war, even espionage.
-There are many games that bring innovation to the genre, but many times that innovation falls flat on it’s face (Have you SEEN Master of Orion 3?)
-Master of Orion II challenges you on every level, and presents you interesting choices in all elements of gameplay.
+Many games that bring innovation to the genre, but many times that innovation falls flat on it’s face (Have you seen Master of Orion 3?)
+Master of Orion 2 challenges you on every level, and presents you interesting choices in all elements of gameplay.

 Exploration and Colonization

-The juiciest randomly generated system often come with a space monster protecting them.
+The juiciest randomly-generated systems often come with a space monster protecting them.
 You need to develop the firepower to destroy the space monster before colonizing that system.
 This is awesome for three reasons:

 It mitigates luck based advantages of starting next to a high quality system because even if you do, it will take some time to destroy the space monster.